olikraus/stm32g031/enable_boot0/README.md

 ### Solution:
 Upload and execute this code: It will enable the BOOT0 pin behavior, so that a high level on BOOT0 pin during reset will force the bootloader to execute.

+The hex file has been generated for the STM32G031, but there are no special dependencies, so I assume that this HEX file will work for any STM32G0 controller.

 ### Instructions for UART uploads
 This sequence needs to be executed once for a new / empty STM32G0 device: